Regular vs. Cold-Pressed Castor Oil

 What is Castor Oil?

-Castor oil is a vegetable oil regularly used in hair and skin care products, digestive aids, soaps, lubricants and pharmaceuticals.
+Castor oil is a vegetable oil extracted from the seeds of the castor plant (Ricinus communis).
+Known for its moisturizing and anti-inflammatory properties, it is regularly used in hair and skincare products, pharmaceuticals, lubricants and for digestion.
 Since there are various extraction methods for the oil, you can find a few types of castor oil on the market today.
-No matter the type of castor oil you pick, it will have come from processing the seeds of a Ricinus communis, more commonly referred to as a castor plant.

-Difference Between Chemical Extraction and Pressed Castor Oil
+What is the Difference Between Chemical Extraction and Pressed Castor Oil?

 You can find several different methods for extracting castor oil available today, but they mostly fall into two categories — chemical extraction and pressed extraction.
 The pressing method for extracting castor oil comes in various forms, but it will incorporate a device that crushes seeds to remove the oil.
 The pressing process may involve low or high temperatures, depending on the type of castor oil a company wants to make.